-We need to plan ahead to ensure we can continue to meet demand for air travel to and from the region we serve.
+We're planning for the future to ensure we meet the demand for air travel to and from the region we serve